Saturday, November 23, 2024

 Unlike long-term rentals, which typically involve a single lease and monthly rent collection, short-term rentals require a much higher level of operational, financial, and administrative oversight.
 Instead of monthly leases, you’re managing bookings on a daily basis, often for short stays.
 This includes furnishing the property, maintaining equipment, ensuring clean linens, and even restocking amenities like artisanal coffee beans.

 Managing short-term rentals is a complex undertaking that requires a dedicated team and a comprehensive approach.
-At ARK, we’ve built a hospitality management team to handle all aspects of our properties, from housekeeping and operations to marketing and finance.
+At ARK, we’ve built a hospitality management company to handle all aspects of our properties, from housekeeping and operations to marketing and finance.
 This is a full-time commitment, demanding year-round attention and expertise.
 It’s not a side hustle; it’s a serious business that requires a significant investment of time and resources.

-To maximise your investment’s return, you need to:
+To maximise your investment’s return, we must:

 • Optimise occupancy: Keep your property booked as often as possible.